Energy Law & Policy (S)

 LAW JD 832

 Energy law and policy are integral to the U.S. economy and have major impacts on the environment.
 This seminar will provide an overview of U.S. energy law and policy with an emphasis on the sources and regulation of electric energy.
 We will pay particular attention to emerging alternative energy sources, e.g. wind, solar, biomass, as well as new technologies, e.g. horizontal fracking for the development of natural gas and energy storage.
 The seminar will involve the detailed study of several real life electric energy projects in order that students may gain a focused understanding of key federal energy and environmental laws, regulations and policies and learn how lawyers in the public, private and non-profit sector apply the law to a complex and changing set of facts.
 Students will have the opportunity to enhance their research, writing, and oral presentation skills and receive detailed feedback.
 There are no pre-requisites to the course other than a curious mind and interest in the subject matter.
 LIMITED WRITING REQUIREMENT: A limited number of students may elect to use this course to fulfill the upper-class writing requirement.
-NOTE: This seminar does not satisfy the Upper-class Writing Requirement. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+GRADING NOTICE: This course does not offer the CR/NC/H option. ** A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 FALL 2017 Schedule